petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay/low-code-no-code.md

 1. [Enabling Document Creation and Editing with Google Drive](https://learn.liferay.com/w/dxp/content-authoring-and-management/documents-and-media/devops/google-drive-integration/enabling-document-creation-and-editing-with-google-drive)
 2. [Enabling Links to Google Drive Documents](https://learn.liferay.com/w/dxp/content-authoring-and-management/documents-and-media/devops/google-drive-integration/enabling-links-to-google-drive-documents)

 The fundamental difference between these two modes is where the documents are ultimately stored - in both cases the documents are created and edited using Google’s browser-based applications.

 * In the first mode the documents are ultimately stored directly in Liferay’s Documents and Media library
 * In the second they are stored in Google Drive with shortcuts to those documents stored in Liferay

 ### Live Chat & Chatbot

 Liferay DXP provides comprehensive support for a number of [Live Chat](https://learn.liferay.com/w/dxp/site-building/personalizing-site-experience/enabling-automated-live-chat-systems) platforms.
-Enabling this integration adds a chat window to sites on the Liferay instance and can be used to enable improved support and site experience for your users
+Enabling this integration adds a chat window to sites on the Liferay instance and can be used to enable improved support and site experience for your users.

 Liferay also integrates with chatbot services, such as Zendesk or Hubspot, to provide automated chat functionality.
 This can be useful for providing support to users outside of normal business hours or for handling simple queries.